 - In Rollbots, Botch has a Hard Light Grappling-Hook Pistol.

-- Holo-Pearl of Steven Universe is capable of holding physical objects such as swords and umbrellas, and, when sent flying by an attack, rolls across the ground in a very solid manner.
+- Gems and Gem monsters in Steven Universe have gemstones for Heart Drives and the rest of their bodies are made of light.
+They can still interact like corporeal beings, but whenever they're 'killed' their body bursts into a cloud of light, leaving their gem behind—if left un-bubbled, the gem will project a new body.
+Holo-Pearl is also capable of holding physical objects such as swords and umbrellas, and, when sent flying by an attack, rolls across the ground in a very solid manner.
 Despite this, she also displays visual glitching and, as her name indicates, is simply a projection from Pearl's gem.
 She simply has to be solid to serve as Pearl's sparring partner.

 - The book Secret Weapons of World War II reports one non-scientist military type suggesting that research be done on "solidifying" searchlight beams to grab planes and smash them into the ground.